10th January 2018

 She picked up a scourer that was attached to a sponge stick and held it out toward me.

 “I just want a scourer, I don’t want it attached to a sponge stick, I don’t want it with aloe vera and I don’t want it with boswelox.
-I just want a fucking scourer.”
+I just want a scourer.”

 The three members of our audience chuckled audibly which pissed off my happy helper no end.